raycast/extensions/extensions/pomodoro/README.md

 ### Do Not Disturb on focus

-You can customize the focus mode enabled by Pomodoro by editing the shortcut created by Pomodoro.
+To customize the focus mode enabled by Pomodoro, edit the shortcut created by Pomodoro.

 1. Open `Shortcuts`
-2. Right click in DND Pomodoro, select Edit
+2. Right click on DND Pomodoro, select Edit from the dropdown
-3. Click on `Do Not Disturb` in the nearly last step
+3. Find the step that says `Turn **Do Not Disturb** On until Turned Off` - Click on `Do Not Disturb`
 4. Select the Focus mode you want to have enabled when Pomodoro is focused
+5. Close the window and shortcuts

+---

+## Known Issuse

+- Focus (Do Not Disturb) is not enabled/disabled when starting/stopping Pomodoro from the menu bar.